JoshuaMosier/project-blog/src/posts/desk-console.md

 ### Other Details
 Even though this solution is specific to my setup, I think the design strikes a good balance between fitting my exact needs but also allowing for some expansion with the storage in the back.
 I find that people can go overboard with the capability of 3d-printing and end up with a solution that won't change with their needs.

 The phone dock and release button are more or less a copy of Scott's design, but I think I ended up with a more compact solution and it's by far the most satisfying part of the design.
-It looks like an integrated screen when it's in the dock.
+My phone looks like an integrated screen when it's in the dock.
 Another nice feature is that when my phone is in standby mode I can use Tuya smart home widgets to control my lights manually.

 ## Conclusion
 This project perfectly exemplifies why I love 3D printing - the ability to create hyper-specific solutions that you simply can't buy off the shelf.
 The console has become an essential part of my desk setup.
 I haven't had to get rid of anything or move them off my desk, and now they all have a dedicated place which makes it feel more organized.